choreonoid/choreonoid-doc/en/wrs2018/simulation-samples.rst

 The robot operation method is the same as the simplified version, so please try operating the robot with the gamepad.

 In the AGX version, the track parts actually rotate around the wheels while propelling.
-If you actually try running on rough terrain with this, you'll find the crawler behavior is much closer to the real thing.
+If you actually try running on rough terrain with this, you'll find the track behavior is much closer to the real thing.

 Running the DoubleArmV7 Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~